RajuProbStat/myFunc/README.txt

 smsh@maths.iitkgp.ac.in

-In order to reproduce all the results, tables and figures presented in the manuscript and its supplementary material we have made a folder "code_results" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the file "README".
+In order to reproduce all the results, tables and figures presented in the manuscript and its supplementary material, we have made a folder "code_results" having the subfolders "code_functions", "code_intermediate_results", "intermediate_results", "reproduce_results", and the file "README".